Consumer Medicine Information (CMI)

 Plaquenil may be used for any of the following conditions:

-In treating rheumatoid arthritis, Plaquenil may slow down the substances which harm the joints.
+In treating rheumatoid arthritis, Plaquenil may slow down the process of joint damage

 Systemic Lupus Erythematous (SLE)